-Carbon credits have a market value and can be considered a form of "in-kind" business profit resulting from the relevant integrated activities that lead to generating the carbon credits.
+Carbon credits have a market value and can be considered a form of "in-kind" business profit resulting from the relevant combined activities that lead to generating the carbon credits.
 Understanding the functions performed, assets used, and risks assumed by each of the parties with respect to the activities performed and transactions involved will assist with accurately delineating the relevant transactions for transfer pricing purposes.
 This paper at times cross-references a paper from the UN Tax Committee's Environmental Tax Subcommittee dealing with carbon offsets.
-That paper raises awareness of the Framework provided by Article 6 of the Paris Agreement and addresses carbon taxation opportunities.1
+That paper focusses on the use of carbon offset credits in relation to carbon tax liabilities and raises awareness of the Framework provided by Article 6 of the Paris Agreement.1